Scaling Test-Time Compute to Achieve IOI Gold Medal with Open-Weight Models: Conclusion

 \section{Conclusion}

 In this work, we present a test-time compute approach that achieves gold-medal performance at the IOI using open-weight models for the first time.
-Our method generates a large pool of candidate solutions in parallel, followed by a pipeline of behavioral clustering, ranking, and round-robin submission to identify the most promising solutions within the IOI submission constraints.
-Our experiments show that \texttt{gpt-oss-120b}, when equipped with our test-time compute approach, consistently improves its score on IOI as the number of generated candidates increases.
+Our method generates a large pool of candidate solutions in parallel, followed by a pipeline of behavioral clustering, tournament ranking, and a structured round-robin submission strategy to identify the most promising solutions within the strict IOI submission constraints.
+Through systematic scaling laws and ablation studies, our experiments show that gpt-oss-120b, when equipped with our test-time compute approach, consistently improves its score on IOI as the number of generated candidates increases.
+Finally, by providing a fully specified and reproducible pipeline, we establish a strong open-weight baseline that narrows the performance gap with proprietary systems on complex, verifier-limited reasoning tasks.